mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 ## 1. Tips and Tricks definition

 This page goes into detail about the quality of life features available to users of Hexa Center.
-We aim to make your experience in Hexa Center the best it can possibly be.
+Through explaining these Quality of Life features we aim to make the user experience the best it can be, hopefully saving you a lot of time.

 ## 2. Overview of Tips and Tricks in Hexa Center

 An overview of all available Quality of Life features can be found below.
-We will start off by explaining general features you use very often, basically on a daily basis.
-Further down this page we will highlight some more advanced tips and tricks.
+We will start off by explaining general features you use on a daily basis.
+Further down this page we will highlight some more advanced tips and tricks that might not be used often, but are still good to know about.

 **General tips and tricks**